gdarko/wp-mkd-air-quality/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show Air Quality data provided by the Ministry of environment and physical planning of R. Macedonia
+Display air quality data provided by the Ministry of environment and physical planning of R. Macedonia

 == Description ==